How do I treat my sinus infection?

 Medical vs. Home Remedies

 At the onset of sinusitis symptoms, some of us are too swift to turn to treatment via antibiotics.
-The infection and symptoms may go away by attempting to first use natural remedies.
-In fact, antibiotics are given to between 70-80% of acute and chronic sinusitis patients.
+But, the infection and symptoms may go away by attempting to first use natural remedies.
+In fact, antibiotics are greatly overprescribed and given to between 70-80% of acute and chronic sinusitis patients.
 While they can certainly be a “quick fix” in many instances, medical research shows that antibiotics are often an ineffective treatment regime for sinus sufferers.
 Whether your sinus infection is diagnosed as acute or chronic, understanding the cause of sinus inflammation is the key to deciding which form of treatment is best.
 Many people suffer from sinusitis as a result of outdoor or indoor allergies to mold, pollen or dog dander.
 At the initial onset of infection, natural remedies may be preferable to antibiotics or other medication.
 Natural remedies can be used in tandem as well with over-the-counter medications such as decongestants.
 Dr. Bennett recommends speaking to your doctor to determine the underlying cause of your sinus infection and reminds patients that combining both home and medical treatments is often the best solution to breathing easier.

 Medical Treatments for Sinusitis